Did you know that homemade gifts are perceived to express more love than store-bought alternatives?

 That’s So Becoming is community-supported.
 When you purchase gifts through our links, we may earn an affiliate commission.
 As part of the Amazon Associates Program, we earn from qualifying purchases.
 Learn more…

 What is a homemade gift?

-A homemade gift is created through a person’s own effort, usually at their home.
+A homemade gift is created through a person’s own effort.
 They’re not store-bought items.
 And, they shouldn’t be confused with handmade gifts, though homemade gifts are handmade.
 Handmade gifts are simply items made by hand rather than a machine.
 You can create handmade gifts yourself or purchase handmade gifts at a local store, online, or at craft shows.

 Why you should give homemade gifts (ADVANTAGES)

 Homemade gifts can be quite economical if you are on a budget.
 Many supplies can be found around the house.
 For those supplies that you don’t have at home, try purchasing them at an inexpensive craft store or web store.
 However, you should proceed with caution.
 If you’re not careful, your project can become more costly than purchasing a store-bought gift.
 That’s because some of the supplies can be expensive.

 Homemade gifts are perceived to be more personalized.
 That’s because you really have to put thought into giving one that the recipient will like and enjoy.
 In essence you are making a custom-made gift for the individual.
 To successfully personalize a homemade gift, you should know the recipient’s age, likes, dislikes, and personality.
 Also consider any needs, desires, or hobbies the recipient may have.
 Then create a gift that reflects your findings.

 3. They are more thoughtful